VannRR/boardr/README.md

 boardr is a simple, single-page web app that helps you practice the position of notes on a stringed instrument's fret/fingerboard and learn the corresponding notes on a musical staff.
 The app uses the [Pitchy Library](https://github.com/ianprime0509/pitchy) for pitch detection.

+## Demo
+You can check out a live version of this web app at [https://vannrr.github.io/boardr/](https://vannrr.github.io/boardr/)

 ## Build

 ```shell